acgd-webdev-4/dog-rescue-pattern-library/patterns/forms/README.md

 ---

 text-input: |
-  The text input field should be used for names, address information.
+  The text input field should be used for names, and address information.
 email-input: |
   The email input field should be used specifically for any email information.
 password-input: |